Women of the Wall: History

-Twenty-five years after the founding of WoW, a poll by the Israel Democracy Institute in May 2013 found that about half of the Israel public supports the Women of the Wall, and that men (51.5%) are more inclined to support the women's prayer group than women (46%).
-The poll was conducted by Professor Tamar Hermann, who noted that Women of the Wall received highest levels of support from educated, secular, Ashkenazi Israelis.
-However, the group was not always met with support from the majority of Israelis, as it is today.

 Women of the Wall was founded in December 1988 at the first International Jewish Feminist Conference in Jerusalem.
 On December 1, 1988, during the conference, Rivka Haut organized a group of multi-denominational women to pray at the Western Wall.
 70 women carried a Torah scroll to the Western Wall, and Rabbi Deborah Brin led a prayer service for them.
 Francine Klagsbrun was the one chosen to carry the Torah at the head of the group, making her the first woman to carry a Torah to the Western Wall.
 When the conference ended, a group of Jerusalem women led by Bonna Devora Haberman continued to meet at the Kotel and formed Women of the Wall to assert their right to pray there without hindrance.
 Women of the Wall has fought a legal battle asserting a right to conduct organized prayer at the Kotel and challenging government and private intervention in its efforts.
 After demanding police protection, the government was given nine months to make arrangements that would allow them to pray unhindered.
 At the end of this period, the Ministry of Religion ruled that only prayer according to the "custom of the place" was to be permitted and that "the sensitivities of other worshippers" must not be offended.
 The Women of the Wall then petitioned the Supreme Court to recognize their right to pray at the Wall.
 A temporary ruling was given which stated that the status quo should be enforced until they reached a final verdict.